Kranti Yoga is based on Ashtanga Yoga and Vinyasa Flow. It offers you a unique programme to progress your practice effectively… and fast.

 Yoga is the science of right living and is intended to be incorporated in daily life.
 It works on all aspects of the person: the physical, vital, mental, emotional, psychic and spiritual.

-The word yoga means „unity“ or „oneness“ and is derived from the Sanskrit word yuj, which means „to join“.
+The word yoga means 'unity' or 'oneness' and is derived from the Sanskrit word yuj, which means 'to join.'
 This unity or joining is described in spiritual terms as the union of the individual consciousness with the universal consciousness.
 On a more pratical level, yoga is a means of balancing and harmonizing the body, mind and emotions.
-This is done through the practice of asana, pranayama, mudra, bandha, shatkarma (cleansing practice) and meditation, and must be achieved before union can take place with the higher reality.
+This is done through the practice of asana, pranayama, mudra, bandha, shatkarma (cleansing practice) and meditation.

 The science of yoga begins to work on the outermost aspect of the personality, the physical body, which for most people is a practical and familiar starting point.
 When imbalance is experienced at this level, the organs, muscles and nerves no longer function in harmony; rather they act in opposition to each other.
 For instance, the endocrine system might become irregular and the efficiency of the nervous system decrease to such an extent that disease will manifest.
 Yoga aims at bringing the different bodily functions into perfect coordination so that they work for the good of the whole body.